 Another fun animated film, which has a lot going for it.
 Spoiler: Who knew Yeti's were so racist!?
 Lots clash in this pic: The old world and the new world, belief and science, belonging versus not.
 Some clever dialogue and animation-porn (super awesomely rendered hair, fur, and textures) adorn the standard story of discovery and journey.
 What sticks out, though, is that the missing link, aptly named Mr. Link, is more evolved than the male human.
 Hollywood is trying to say something here.

 Nobody asked, and yet Disney answered!
 Sure, I dig the recent trend of female characters who kick ass and lead the plot.
 I think it's great to see young women in positions of power, masters of their own destiny, exhibiting inner, emotional turmoil male characters have traditionally done.
 But, sadly, much weigh down this movie.
 The metaphors, for one, land so thick and heavy it's hard to breathe.
 Is this how it feels to have a heart attack?
 The plot has only one main surprise: The mom lives!
 Disney, after a rich history of murdering scores of parents, allows her to come home to my utter amazement.
 The animation feels lazy - hair and fur are exquisitely rendered but ear lobes look like roughly sanded polygons.
 The small cast does well, but actors can only excel when everything around them hums.
-The machinery in and of Wonder Park unfortunately does not.
+The machinery in and of Wonder Park creaks instead.

 The Lego Movie 2: The Second Part